plone/training/deployment/playbook_use.rst

 You may run Ansible against one, two, all of the hosts in the inventory file, or against alias groups like "plone-servers".
 See `Ansible's inventory documentation <http://docs.ansible.com/ansible/intro_inventory.html>`_ for information on grouping host entries and for more specialized host settings.

-Now, let's make things easier for us going forward by creating an ``ansible.cfg`` file in our playbook directory.
+Now, let's make things easier for us going forward by creating an :file:`ansible.cfg` file in our playbook directory.
 In that text file, specify the location of your inventory file:

 .. code-block:: cfg